 Lost pets with no identification can wander for quite some time, risking injury or worse.

 To ensure more pets are returned to their families quickly and without incident, Irving Animal Services (IAS) launched a campaign called S.O.S.: "Strays Off the Streets."

-In 2015, more than 4,000 stray cats and dogs were picked up by or brought to IAS, 1,000 of which were found dead or injured.
-Owners reclaimed only 37 percent of dogs and 1 percent of cats brought to the shelter.
+In 2018, more than 4,000 stray animals were picked up by or brought to IAS, more than 600 of which were found dead or injured.

 When a stray animal is picked up by Animal Services, officers immediately check for an ID tag and scan for a microchip.
 Animals with an ID tag and/or microchip are often returned to their owners without ever setting foot in the Irving Animal Care Campus - keeping pets safe and off the streets.